 In fused deposition modeling (commonly known as “FDM”), parts are produced through the extrusion of thermoplastic materials from spools or wires.
 FDM is particularly popular among manufacturers who need the flexibility to use engineering-grade thermoplastics like ABS and polycarbonate.

 Our Fused Deposition Modeling Work

 About Fused Deposition Modeling

-Fused deposition modeling (FDM), a common additive manufacturing technique, requires two kinds of materials to create a finished product: a support material that acts as a structure for the modeling material that will comprise the final piece or prototype.
+Fused deposition modeling (FDM), a common additive manufacturing technique, requires two kinds of materials to create a finished product.
+The process utilizes a support material that acts as a structure for the modeling material that will comprise the final piece or prototype.

 The FDM process is excellent for: